An escape of vector matter-wave soliton from a parabolic trap: Hawking-like emission of matter from the potential well

-where $L$ is the width of the potential well.
-The shape of the potential (\ref{eq:ex-for-fin}) is depicted in the upper panels of Fig.\ref{fig:smooth}.
-In the frame of the above-mentioned formalism, edges of the finite-width potential (\ref{eq:ex-for-fin}), $x_{EH1}=x_0-L/2$ and $x_{EH2}=x_0+L/2$, can be considered as event horizon analogues.
-As seen from Figs.\ref{fig:smooth}(a) and \ref{fig:smooth}(b), first-component soliton oscillates periodically [see Fig.\ref{fig:smooth}(a)] inside the finite-width potential well (\ref{eq:ex-for-fin}).
-Meanwhile, second-component soliton is accelerated during its movement in the negative direction of $x$-axis [see Fig.\ref{fig:smooth}(b)], and after crossing the potential-well edge $x_{EH1}$ (depicted by vertical dash-and-dotted line) continues its motion with constant velocity.
+where $D$ is the width of the potential well.
+The shape of the potential (\ref{eq:ex-for-fin}) is depicted in the upper panels of figure \ref{fig:smooth}.
+In the frame of the above-mentioned formalism, edges of the finite-width potential (\ref{eq:ex-for-fin}), $x_{EH1}=x_0-D/2$ and $x_{EH2}=x_0+D/2$, can be considered as event horizon analogues.
+As seen from figures \ref{fig:smooth}(a) and (b), first-component soliton oscillates periodically (see Fig.\ref{fig:smooth}(a)) inside the finite-width potential well (\ref{eq:ex-for-fin}).
+Meanwhile, second-component soliton is accelerated during its movement in the negative direction of $x$-axis (see figure \ref{fig:smooth}(b)), and after crossing the potential-well edge $x_{EH1}$, depicted by vertical dash-and-dotted line, continues its motion with constant velocity.

-Moreover, we can start from the situation when all the BEC atoms are initially concentrated in the first component [like Eq.(\ref{eq:stsi})], and then apply (for the finite time) the spatially-periodic linear coupling, which will transfer a portion of atoms to the second component.
-In other words, we use the same method, as described in Sec.\ref{sec:gap-sol}, but apply it not to stationary soliton, but to the soliton oscillating inside the finite-width potential well [see Fig.\ref{fig:smooth}(c)].
-In this case atoms, transferred to the second component, will constitute the gap soliton with negative effective mass, which in its turn will escape from the finite-width potential well, as demonstrated in Fig.\ref{fig:smooth}(d).
+Moreover, we can start from the situation when all the BEC atoms are initially concentrated in the first component (like in equations (\ref{eq:stsi1}),(\ref{eq:stsi2})), and then apply, for a finite time, the spatially-periodic linear coupling, which will transfer a portion of atoms to the second component.
+In other words, we use the same method, as described in section \ref{sec:gap-sol}, but apply it not to the stationary soliton, but to the oscillating soliton inside the finite-width potential well (see figure \ref{fig:smooth}(c)).
+In this case atoms, transferred to the second component, will constitute the gap soliton with negative effective mass, which in its turn will escape from the finite-width potential well, as demonstrated in figure \ref{fig:smooth}(d).